Feodor Lynen Research Fellowship for Postdoctoral Researchers

 - Academic publications reviewed according to international standards and printed in journals and/or by publishing houses.

 - Confirmation that research facilities are available and mentoring agreement and a detailed expert's report from an academic host (Humboldt Guest Researcher) at a research institution abroad.
 On request, the Foundation will confirm whether the prospective host is a researcher previously sponsored by the Humboldt Foundation and/or whether there is a former Humboldt Guest Researcher cooperating with the designated institute (How to find a host).
-Details of the research project and the proposed timetable must be discussed with the prospective host prior to application.
+Details of the research outline including information on the intended duration of the fellowship must be agreed with the intended host before applying.